DhavalKapil/dhavalkapil.github.io/_posts/2016-12-25-SQL-Attack-Constraint-Based.md

    Exceptions do exist such as the LIKE clause.
 Note that this trimming of trailing whitespaces is done mostly during 'string comparison'.
 This is because, [internally](https://support.microsoft.com/en-in/kb/316626), SQL pads one of the strings with whitespaces so that their length matches before comparing them.

-2. In any INSERT query, SQL enforces minimum length constraints on `varchar(n)` by just using the first 'n' characters of the string(in case the length of the string is more than 'n' characters). e.g. if a particular column has a length constraint of '5' characters, then inserting 'vampire' will result in the insert of only 'vampi'.
+2. In any INSERT query, SQL enforces maximum length constraints on `varchar(n)` by just using the first 'n' characters of the string(in case the length of the string is more than 'n' characters). e.g. if a particular column has a length constraint of '5' characters, then inserting 'vampire' will result in the insert of only 'vampi'.

 Now, let us setup a testing database to demonstrate the attack.